maheshsabnis/fulcrum-react/README.md

             - This class component will be responsible for listening to error exception message from its children components and render the FallBackUI

 2. Make sure that the Front-End Business Code is divided into separate code files and load these files in the component as when required
-    - This is Called as 'Code-Splitting'
+    - This is Called as 'Code-Splitting' (Mandatory)
     - This is applied to reusable-components also
     - Observation of Code-Splitting
         - If the re-usable components takes time to load, then implement the 'Lazy-Loading'
             - Use the 'Suspense' component to show FallbackUI till the lazy-loaded components is not loaded
             - Suspenses is the Standard 'react' component

+        - For Lazy Loading use the
+            - React.lazy(()=> import (Relative Path of the Component)) method

+            - const MyComponent = React.lazy(()=>import('./MyComponent'));
+                - The './MyComponent' may be present in the mycomponent.js
+                - The React.lazy(), look for the component and load the component asynchronously
+                    - First, Find File
+                    - Second, check if the file contains Exportable React Component
+                    - Third, The Component will be loaded
+                        - Component's Instance will be created
+                            - All dependencies of the component will be resolved and added into the instance
+                        - There may be a considerable delay in instance creation, in such case create 'Fallback-place-holder' known as 'Suspense'
+                    - The 'Suspense' will show the fallback UI till the actual component is not loaded
-3. Use the React Standard 'Fragment' component for default layout
+3. Use the React Standard 'Fragment' component for default layout (Good For UI Layouting)

 4. If state property is to be modified or updated based on data received from external service (e.g. REST API), then instead of using the useState() to directly update the state property, use 'useReducer()' hook
     - The useReducer() will update state in Multiple-Stages as follows
         - Initiating